James Brudenell, 7th Earl of Cardigan: Duel with Captain Tuckett

-Cardigan was prosecuted in 1841 for injuring in a duel one of his former officers, another long-serving professional.
+Cardigan challenged to a duel Captain Harvey Tuckett, a retired officer of the regiment and a long-serving professional soldier, for writing a letter to the Morning Chronicle criticising his treatment of Captain Reynolds in the "black bottle" affair.
+Tuckett was wounded in the hip.

+The exchange of fire, on 12 September 1840, was witnessed by a police constable and Cardigan was prosecuted.
 He was acquitted on a legal technicality, notwithstanding his boast on arrest that "I have hit my man".
 The prosecution had demonstrated that Cardigan – on this occasion using a sophisticated duelling pistol with concealed rifling and a hair trigger (supplied by the Mayfair gunsmiths Manton and Hudson) which was thought unsporting according to the usages of duelling – had fired upon Captain Harvey Tuckett.
 The indictment, however, was that the victim had been "Harvey Garnet Phipps Tuckett".
 Evidence was received from an army agent paying Tuckett's army pension that this was indeed the full name of Captain Tuckett of the 11th Hussars, yet the discrepancy in the wording of the charge allowed the jury of his peers, 120 in number, unanimously to acquit him; as a nobleman the law of the time allowed him to be tried for a capital crime before the House of Lords sitting as a jury, with Lord Denman (acting as Lord High Steward) as judge.
 This added to his unpopularity, with The Times alleging that there was deliberate, high-level complicity to leave the loop-hole in the prosecution's case and reporting the view that "in England there is one law for the rich and another for the poor" and The Examiner describing the verdict as "a defeat of justice".
 Even his obituary described this evasion of justice as "an absurd technical deficiency".